omar-polo/amused/README.md

  - libvorbis
  - opusfile
  - libsndio or libasound (ALSA) or libao
- - libmd (optional; needed by amused-web on linux and Mac)
+ - libmd (optional; needed for amused-web on linux and Mac)

 Then, to build: